An Increase in the Galactic Planet Host Fraction Fails to Reproduce the Galactic Height Trend in Planet Occurrence: Discussion

-Our step function models' \threshold\ parameters mark the timing of some of these events: \threshold=1.7~Gyr corresponds to 200~Myr after the second passage of the Sagittarius dwarf galaxy; \threshold=2.2~Gyr corresponds to 500~Myr after the VRM; \threshold=6.2~Gyr corresponds to shortly before the first passage of Sgr dSph; and \threshold=8.2~Gyr lies toward the end of the window of the Gaia-Enceladus merger. \threshold=4.2~Gyr marks a fiducial waypoint in the Milky Way's history.
-It is difficult to interpret more recent \threshold\ because of our sample's large isochrone age uncertainties, while probing \threshold\ at cosmological times earlier than $\sim$5.5~Gyr would require extrapolating beyond the oldest star in our sample.
-In general, the
+Our step function models' \threshold\ parameters mark the timing of some of these events: \threshold=1.7~Gyr corresponds to 200~Myr after the second passage of the Sagittarius dwarf galaxy; \threshold=2.2~Gyr corresponds to 500~Myr after the VRM; \threshold=6.2~Gyr corresponds to shortly before the first passage of Sgr dSph; and \threshold=8.2~Gyr lies toward the end of the window of the Gaia-Enceladus merger. \threshold=4.2~Gyr marks a fiducial waypoint in the Milky Way's dynamical history.
+It is difficult to interpret more recent \threshold\ because of our sample's large isochrone age uncertainties, while probing \threshold\ at cosmological times earlier than $\sim$5.5~Gyr would require extrapolating beyond the oldest stars in our sample.
+Using strictly timing arguments, therefore, our analysis can rule out the imprint of the GSE merger and the first passage of Sgr dSph on planet occurrence in our Galactic neighborhood.